nickblt/JSGrowl/README.md

 isInstalled
 ----------------
-growl.isInstalled() - self explanitory
+growl.isInstalled() - returns true if growl is installed.

 isRunning
 --------------
-growl.isRunning() - also self explanitory
+growl.isRunning() - returns true if growl is running.

 notify
 -----